Jober LogoJober Logo

 Villeroy

-Job Pharmacist m/f - Sens 89 We are recruiting a pharmacist m/f to join a pharmacy located near Sens, as part of a full-time CDI.
-Description and missions As part of a pharmacy takeover, you will join a team comprising a pharmacist, a dispenser and an assistant dispenser.
-You will play an active role in the continuity of pharmaceutical care in a well-established pharmacy, with a daily flow of 83% prescriptions.
-Your duties will include: - Dispensing medical prescriptions in compliance with current standards - Providing personalized advice to patients - Managing stocks and receiving orders - Use of LEO software to monitor patient files and pharmacy management Structure DNA This local pharmacy benefits from strong local roots and a loyal patient base.
-The new incumbent will take up his post on June 30, and will benefit from three months' support from the outgoing pharmacist, to ensure a smooth transition.
+We are recruiting a pharmacist M/F to join a pharmacy located near Sens, on a full-time permanent contract.
+DNA of the structure This local pharmacy has a strong local presence and a loyal patient base.
+The new incumbent will take up his post on June 30, with three months' support from the outgoing pharmacist to ensure a smooth transition.
 The working environment is friendly and structured, with fixed working hours and a fluid organization.
 The establishment is driven by a desire to evolve, with plans to invest in training, profit-sharing and even association.
-Compensation Your salary will be based on coefficient 600, in line with the collective bargaining agreement.
-Benefits - Full-time, permanent employee status - Coefficient 600 according to the collective bargaining agreement - LEO software used within the dispensary - Possibility of temporary or permanent accommodation - Macron bonus and profit-sharing plan provided - Ongoing training paid for - Association project possible in the medium term - Coaching to take up new post by former incumbent Profile sought State-qualified pharmacist, registered with the Ordre des pharmaciens in France.
-Contact us at O7 87 O3 34 O2 Or by mail via: [email protected] Advertisement reference: 10451 Find over 4,000 healthcare job offers on our Jober Group website and mobile application.
-Take advantage of a network of 1,000 partners throughout France, a team of recruitment experts at your service and a totally free service that 99% of our candidates are satisfied with.
+Description and tasks As part of a pharmacy takeover, you will join a team consisting of a pharmacist, a dispenser and an assistant dispenser.
+You'll play an active part in the continuity of pharmaceutical care in a pharmacy that stands out for its focus on personalized advice ("slow pharmacy"), its seated counters for an optimal welcome and the absence of self-service parapharmacy.
+What's more, there's no Saturday work, which promotes a better work/life balance.
+Your duties will include - Dispensing medical prescriptions in compliance with current standards - Personalized patient advice - Managing stock and receiving orders - Use of LEO software to monitor patient files and pharmacy management Compensation You will be remunerated on the basis of coefficient 600, in line with the conventional salary scale.
+Benefits - Full-time salaried status - Coefficient 600 as per collective agreement - LEO software used in the dispensary - Possibility of temporary or permanent accommodation - Macron bonus and profit-sharing plan provided - Ongoing training paid for - Association project possible in the medium term - Accompaniment in taking up the position by the former incumbent Profile sought State-qualified pharmacist, registered with the Ordre des pharmaciens in France.
+Contact us on 07 87 03 34 02 or by e-mail at [email protected] Reference : 10451 Find over 4,000 healthcare job offers on our Jober Group website and mobile application.
+Take advantage of a network of 1,000 partners throughout France, a team of recruitment experts at your service, and a totally free service that 99% of our candidates are satisfied with.

 See all available offers for this category